The rental terms of allotment gardens 2026

 Water points

-Washing a car at the water points is not allowed.
+Washing cars at water points is prohibited.

 Structures